-(C) written attestation that the individual has satisfactorily completed the requirements of subparagraphs (A) and (B) of this paragraph, and has achieved a level of competency sufficient to function independently as an authorized user for the medical uses authorized in accordance with subsection (kk) of this section.
-The written attestation shall be signed by
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements of paragraph (3)(A) of this subsection , and is able to independently fulfill the radiation safety-related duties as an authorized user for oral administration of less than or equal to 33 mCi (1.22 GBq) of sodium iodide I–131 for medical uses authorized under subsection (kk) of this section.
+The attestation must be obtained from either:

-a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection, subsection (nn) or subsection (pp) of this section or equivalent NRC or agreement state requirements .
-A preceptor authorized user, who meets the requirements in subsection (nn)(2) of this section shall also have experience in administering dosages as specified in subsection (nn)(2)(B)(vi)(I) or (II) of this section .
+(i)a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection, subsection (nn) or subsection (pp) of this section or equivalent NRC or agreement state requirements and has experience in administering dosages as specified in subsection (nn)(2)(A)(ii)(VI)(-a-) or (-b-) of this section; or

+(ii) a residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsections (l), (nn), (oo) or (pp) of this section, or equivalent NRC or agreement state requirements, has experience in administering dosages as specified in subsection (nn)(2)(A)(ii)(VI)(-a-) or (-b-), and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in this paragraph.

 (pp) Training for the oral administration of sodium iodide I-131 requiring a written directive in quantities greater than 33 mCi (1.22 GBq).
 Except as provided in subsection (l) of this section, the licensee shall require an authorized user for the oral administration of sodium iodide I-131 requiring a written directive in quantities greater than 33 mCi (1.22 GBq) to be a physician who:

-(1) is certified by a medical specialty board whose certification process includes all of the requirements in paragraph (3)(A) and (B) of this subsection and whose certification has been recognized by the agency, the NRC, or an agreement state and who meets the requirements in paragraph (3) of this subsection.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html); or
+(1) is certified by a medical specialty board whose certification process includes all of the requirements in paragraph (3)(A) of this subsection and whose certification has been recognized by the department , the NRC, or an agreement state .
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page ; or

-(2) is an authorized user in accordance with subsection (nn) of this section or equivalent NRC or agreement state requirements for uses listed in subsection (nn)(2)(B)(vi)(II) of this section; or
+(2) is an authorized user in accordance with subsection (nn) of this section or equivalent NRC or agreement state requirements for uses listed in subsection (nn)(2)(A)(ii)(VI)(-b-) of this section; or

 (3) has training and experience including, successful completion of 80 hours of classroom and laboratory training applicable to the medical use of sodium iodide I-131 for procedures requiring a written directive.

-The training and experience shall include the following.
+(A)The training and experience shall include the following.

-(A) classroom and laboratory training shall include the following:
+(i) classroom and laboratory training shall include the following:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) chemistry of radioactive material for medical use; and
+(IV) chemistry of radioactive material for medical use; and

-(v) radiation biology; and
+(V) radiation biology; and

-(B) work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, subsections (nn) or (pp) of this section or equivalent NRC or agreement state requirements.
-A supervising authorized user who meets the requirements of subsection (nn)(2) of this section, shall also have experience in administering dosages as specified in subsection (nn)(2)(B)(vi)(II) of this section.
+(ii) work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, subsections (nn) or (pp) of this section or equivalent NRC or agreement state requirements.
+A supervising authorized user who meets the requirements of subsection (nn)(2) of this section, shall also have experience in administering dosages as specified in subsection (nn)(2)(A)(ii)(VI)(-b-) of this section.
 The work experience shall involve the following:

-(i) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+(I) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;